Control by Predators: What Animals Eat Ticks?

 Avoiding Mosquito Bites

 Staying away from mosquitoes at all times is not only impossible but also impractical.
-Below, however, are a few tips for keeping them at bay:
+That’s why it’s important to learn when mosquitoes are the worst so you can focus your protective efforts.

-• Drain standing water around the house
+• Drain standing water around the house.

-• Patch holes or rips in window and door screens to keep them out of the house
+• Patch holes or rips in window and door screens to keep them out of the house.

-• Wear long sleeves and long pants to keep them away from your skin
+• Wear long sleeves and long pants to keep them away from your skin.

 • Add plants that are natural repellents to your garden.
 Basil, lavender, and lemongrass are just a few that will help keep your yard mosquito-free.